Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%201/TUT%201%20SS%202.png )

-* we need the flashlight to have a battery, and an off and on switch, which is what im going to do next by creating the UI first. online I found some UI elements that I can use for educational purposes which I will with the following folder I am using to create the flashlight mechanics.
+* We need the flashlight to have a battery, and an off and on switch, which is what im going to do next by creating the UI first.
+Online I found some UI elements that I can use for educational purposes which I will with the following folder I am using to create the flashlight mechanics.

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%201/TUT%201%20SS%203.png )